wmichalak/canteracontainer/readme.md

 The the `-it` flag tells docker to start the container in the interactive mode and run in a pseudo TTY mode, respectively.
  We will now be at a shell prompt with the conda virtual environment activated inside of the container.
 (Continue reading __Where is my data?__ before actually running this line.)
-If you want to just build the container image in order to send it somewhere else, leave the __i__ flag out.
+If you want to just build the container image in order to send it somewhere else, leave the `-it` flag out.

 ### Run a Cantera Simulation ###

 We enter into the container at the working directory, where our code is located.
-We we can enter our typical unix commands: `ls, pwd, cd ...`.
-However, he container is light and isn't meant to be a full-fledged Linux environment, so we won't be able to edit code, for example.
+We can enter our typical unix commands: `ls, pwd, cd ...`.
+However, the container is light and isn't meant to be a full-fledged Linux environment, so we won't be able to edit code, for example.
 Note the format of the prompt.
 First is the conda environment, followed by the user name (root) in the container, given by the container tag ID, and then the folder location, separated by a : and completed by a #.
 We can now run the cantera simulation: